guligon90/guligon90/README.md

  - Domain-Driven Design (DDD);
  - SOLID principles.

- Concerning the above topics, I recommend the reading of Khalil Stemmler's articles: (https://khalilstemmler.com/articles/).
+ Concerning the above topics, I recommend the reading of Khalil Stemmler's [articles](https://khalilstemmler.com/articles/).

 My interests in Mathematics reside in the following fields: